Introduction to Scaling and Redundancy

-We’ve received a number of inquiries lately asking about scaling and redundancy (load-balancing and high-availability).
+We’ve received a number of inquiries lately asking about scaling and redundancy (load-balancing and high-availability & Online Backup Architecture).
 The WholesaleBackup Server Manual covers these topics, but we felt a high-level overview would be a good topic for a blog entry.

 - The actual backup server(s) running WholesaleBackup Server software.

-In each of the above scenarios, the backup servers will need to be configured appropriately such as for Linux account replication if required, access to your MySQL backup server, potentially accepting load-balancing calls from your load-balancer or the one which WholesaleBackup provides, etc. Given the intricacies of configuring and testing enterprise level load-balancing and high-availability schemes with multiple backup servers, you’ll need to enter into a professional services engagement with a trained WholesaleBackup engineer to configure and support load-balanced configurations #2 and #3 above.
+Given the intricacies of configuring and testing enterprise-level load-balancing and high-availability schemes with multiple backup servers, you’ll need to enter into a professional services engagement with a trained WholesaleBackup engineer to configure and support the online backup architecture for load-balanced configurations #2 and #3 above.

 To get started, we suggest you setup a single backup server, knowing that our solution will scale as your business scales.
 When you’ve hit several hundred users and exhausted the resources of your first server then it’s time to add a second server and make some decisions as to whether to go with option #2 or #3 above (you can change between them so no decision is permanent)…

 The following graph shows four under-utilized backup servers (e03 – e06) plus a MySQL/web-server (e01) in production in the Amazon EC2 Cloud using load-balancing scheme #2 listed above.